Some Must-See's When You Stay

 Queen Victoria's "Bedroom", the beautiful Chinese Room is in its original state and once housed the four poster bed in which the Queen slept.
 Hugely extravagant, Lady Emily specially commissioned gilt-wood and hand-drawn papyrus wallpaper from China for the walls.

 The intricate wallpaper has been delicately restored by historians.
 It is extremely sensitive to light and kept at a different temperature and light-setting to the rest of the luxurious house.
-Another reason for a short hotel break in Ireland.

 *Viewing by appointment.